Unfortunately, your browser is too old to work on this website. Please upgrade your browser

 Key points

-Inadequate income can be a source of stress, and limits people’s access to goods, services and social participation, which are all necessary for good health.
+Inadequate income can be a source of stress and limit people’s access to goods, services and social activities, which are all necessary for good health.

-This chart shows the growth in household incomes, measured after housing costs and equivalised to take account of household size, grouped by percentiles between the lowest and highest incomes.
-Growth is shown over different 5-year periods.
+This chart shows the growth in household incomes since 2002/03, measured after housing costs and equivalised to take account of household size, grouped by income deciles:

 • Housing costs are deducted from income, to reflect that people with lower incomes in particular have fewer options for meeting their housing costs, relative to their income.

-Source: Department for Work and Pensions, Households Below Average Income 2021
+Source: Health Foundation analysis of Department for Work and Pensions, Households Below Average Income, UK, 2000/01 to 2021/22

 Related analysis